mihirlad55/polybar-spotify-module/README.md

 # Polybar Spotify Player

-This is a pure C implementation of an external polybar module that signals polybar when a track is playing/paused.
-This is still a basic implementation and lacks a status script and some polish.
+This is a pure C implementation of an external polybar module that signals polybar when a track is playing/paused and when the track changes.
+There is also a program that retreives the title and artist of the currently playing song on spotify.

 ## How it Works